Olavamo/Honey-Trail/README.md

 Users will not pay for the service.

-# Cheers 🍹
+#

-Send me a message if you'd like to contribute
+Send me a message if you'd like to contribute.
+Cheers 🍹